Rohit102497/HaphazardInputsReview/README.md

 - ### spamassasin
     Data link: https://spamassassin.apache.org/old/publiccorpus/
     Directory: `DataStorage/spamassasin`
     (provided in repository/not provided in repository)

+>Note: Two more small datasets, used for analysis namely, crowdsense(c3) and crowdsense(c5), are not provided due to their unavailability in public domain.

 <p align="center">
 Medium Datsets